llyram/llyram/README.md

 </div>

-### <div align="center">I'm Maryll and I'm currently pursuing my Bachelor's of Technology in Computer Science and Engineering from Christ University, Bangalore.</div>
+### <div align="center">I'm Maryll Castelino and I'm currently pursuing my Bachelor's of Technology in Computer Science and Engineering from Christ University, Bangalore.</div>

 - 🔭 I’m currently working as Data Engineer Intern at Novo Nordisk